FearMyCode/chatbot/README.md

 1. Run the mysql server locally.
 2. Set the local mysql configuration on app.py, input the Username and Password for access to the database.
 3. Create a 'chatbot' database on mysql server.
-4. Migrate the data model with "flask db migrate" and "flask db upgrade" commands on terminal.
+4. Migrate the data model with "flask db init", "flask db migrate" and "flask db upgrade" commands on terminal.
 5. Input API key and organization code from openAI on flask_main.py, to reach chat functionality.
 6. Launch the flask back end.
 7. Open the browser and access the system through "http://127.0.0.1:5000".